epccs/MacGyver/Hardware/Testing/readme.md

 ## Basics

-These tests are for an SMD assembled PiUpid board 19260^0 which may be referred to as a Unit Under Test (UUT).
+These tests are for an SMD assembled MacGyver board 19260^0 which may be referred to as a Unit Under Test (UUT).
 If the UUT fails and can be reworked then do so, otherwise it needs to be scraped.

 **Warning: never use a soldering iron to rework ceramic capacitors due to the thermal shock.**